Mental Health Facilities Dixon, IL

 Sinnissippi Centers Inc - 20.1 miles from Dixon, IL

 Sinnissippi Centers Inc is a mental health treatment clinic in Rochelle, Illinois, located at 1321 North 7th Street, in the 61068 zip code.
 Sinnissippi Centers Inc provides telemedicine/telehealth and outpatient treatment.
-Sinnissippi Centers Inc provides group therapy, activity therapy and couples/family therapy to adults, young adults and seniors 65 or older.
+Sinnissippi Centers Inc provides trauma therapy, cognitive behavioral therapy and behavior modification to adults, young adults and seniors 65 or older.
 Sinnissippi Centers Inc also supports transitional age young adults.
-Additional services provided by Sinnissippi Centers Inc consist of diet and exercise counseling, court-ordered outpatient treatment and education services.
+Additional services provided by Sinnissippi Centers Inc consist of family psychoeducation, illness management and recovery and case management.

 Learn More